 Finally, in 2015, back in Nepalgunj, Dr. Rajan Pandey, a physician at Bheri Zonal Hospital, performed a hemoglobin electrophoresis, a test that measures the different types of the protein in red blood cells, which carry oxygen to the body’s tissues.

 Chaudhary’s test results were abnormal, and Pandey told him that there were various genetic mutations that can cause hemoglobin to be formed incorrectly.
 The doctor began exploring the possibility that Chaudhary was suffering from sickle cell anemia, also called sickle cell disease.
 Symptoms of the disease include pain in the chest, back, arms or legs, swelling in the hands and feet and excessive fatigue.

 “I was shocked when I knew that I was suffering from this disease,” Chaudhary says.

 Sickle cell anemia is a genetic disease that causes red blood cells, typically shaped like discs, to take on an abnormal crescent shape.
 The disease causes red blood cells to become sticky and rigid, making them more prone to getting trapped in small blood vessels, which in turn prevents them from reaching different parts of the body and causes pain, Pandey says.

 Sickle cell anemia is a recessive condition, meaning a person must have two copies of the gene to have the disease.

 Pandey says the symptoms that Chaudhary showed are not unusual.
 (Chaudhary is a common last name among the Tharu people.)
-Tharus, an ethnic group indigenous to Nepal’s Terai region, are prone to sickle cell disease, Pandey says.
+Tharus, a group indigenous to Nepal’s Terai region, are prone to sickle cell disease, Pandey says.
 That’s how he knew what to test for when he met Chaudhary.

 Sickle cell disease is more common in malaria-prone regions, because the gene that causes sickle cell anemia is also resistant to malaria, Pandey says.